 The Musculoskeletal Biology Workshop (aka Sun Valley Workshop) has a long standing history and is widely recognized for having a major impact on scientific thinking in the field of skeletal biology particularly in areas related to histomorphometry, in vivo animal models, and biomechanics.
 It is also recognized for its emphasis on training the early career investigator.
 Numerous travel grants/awards are given each year to the early career investigator.

 The Workshop was first held in 1965 and with support from the NIDR (Mineralized Tissues of Interest to Dentistry, 1964-1974).
 Funding was specified for dental students interested in doing dental-related research.
 This first workshop included six faculty and nine students.
-Today, the workshop has close to 100 participants from around the world, all with an interested in the musculoskeletal biology.
-It has had several names, including the Sun Valley Hard Tissue Workshop, Sun Valley Workshop, and now the Musculoskeletal Biology Workshop.
+Today, the workshop has close to 100 participants from around the world, all with an interest in musculoskeletal biology.
+The workshop has had several names, including the Sun Valley Hard Tissue Workshop, Sun Valley Workshop, and now the Musculoskeletal Biology Workshop.

 Sun Valley, Idaho and the Sun Valley Resort has been the home to the workshop since 1970 and provides an excellent venue to be inspired.